11 Tips For Staying CASL (Canadian Anti Spam Legislation) Compliant – Small Businesses

 2. There are several exemptions rules such as family members who don’t not need to opt in.
 Read this post.
 If your business is as a political party or charity then you are exempt from the rules too.

-3. Make sure that your opt in email and all further communications include:outsmart_bizcard
+3. Make sure that your opt in email and all further communications include:Person in a suit holding out a white card

 • clear unsubscribe links so that people can remove themselves from the list easily and at any time